Do Go On - 206 - Dungeons and Dragons

 Yeah, I'm bored.

-I like monopoly.
+I like Monopoly.

 Of course you do.

-Yeah, you're a big kid.
+Yeah, you're a big dirty capo, that's why.

-You're a dirty Kappa.
+You're a nerdy capo.

 Have you ever finished a game though?